-In addition to discussions with shareholders at the Annual Meeting of Shareholders, Directors of the Board and Corporate Executive Officers meet with both overseas and Japanese shareholders and investors.
-Through this dialogue, Directors and Corporate Executive Officers help shareholders and investors understand the Company's management policies and receive feedback from shareholders on the Company's strategy, goals and policies.
+In addition to discussions with shareholders at the Annual Meeting of Shareholders, Directors of the Board and Senior Vice Presidents meet with both overseas and Japanese shareholders and investors.
+Through this dialogue, Directors and Senior Vice Presidents help shareholders and investors understand the Company's management policies and receive feedback from shareholders on the Company's strategy, goals and policies.

-To promote dialogue with shareholders and investors, the Board of Directors appoints a Corporate Executive Officer in charge of Investor Relations in the Corporate Planning Division, and establishes a department dedicated to Investor Relations.
+To promote dialogue with shareholders and investors, the Board of Directors appoints a Senior Vice Presidentin charge of Investor Relations in the Corporate Planning Division, and establishes a department dedicated to Investor Relations.
 In addition, the Company also sets up a contact point for inquiries from individual shareholders and individual investors.

-The Board of Directors including Independent Directors discusses the feedback from shareholders and investors and uses this feedback to fulfill its role to monitor management and execute decisions.
+The Board of Directors including independent Directors discusses the feedback from shareholders and investors at the Board of Directors meetings and uses this feedback to fulfill its role to monitor management and execute decisions.